rakeshrajranjan/custom-scrollbar/README.md

 ************** CUSTOM SCROLLBAR *********

-IN THIS SCROLLBAR , YOU WILL FIND 5 TYPE OF SCENARIOS FOR SCROLLBAR, PLEASE CHECK BELOW EXAMPLE AND FOLLOW BASIC POINTS :-
+IN THIS SCROLLBAR , YOU WILL FIND FOUR TYPE OF SCENARIOS FOR SCROLLBAR, PLEASE CHECK BELOW EXAMPLE AND FOLLOW BASIC POINTS :-

 *****************BASIC POINTS*********